vianavitor-dev/vianavitor-dev/README.md

-## Hi there 👋
+## 👋 About me
 My name is Vitor Hugo Marques Viana.
 I'm 20 years old, and I'm from Brazil.
-I completed high school alongside a technical course, the AMS System Development.
+I completed high school alongside a technical course, the AMS System Development at Etec Jacinto Ferreira de Sá.
-Currently, I'm studying AMS Analysis and Development in Fatec Ourinhos college.
+Currently, I'm studying AMS Analysis and Development at Fatec Ourinhos college.

 ---